Causal Representation Learning from Network Data: Related Works

-Some studies have disagreed with the independence assumption and propose causal disentanglement learning, assuming that the generating factors of the observable data are causally influenced by the group of confounding factors~\cite{suter2019robustly}.
+Some studies have disagreed with the independence assumption and proposed causal disentanglement learning, assuming that the generating factors of the observable data are causally influenced by the group of confounding factors~\cite{suter2019robustly}.
 SCM describes causal relationships among generating factors~\cite{pearl2000causality}.
 Numerous studies have investigated methods for identifying latent causal graphs by maximizing log-likelihood scores~\cite{chickering2002optimal,cussens2020gobnilp,solus2021consistency,raskutti2018learning}.
-Extensive research on causal disentanglement learning have focused on the discovery of causality from observational data~\cite{yang2021causalvae,kong2023identification,buchholz2024learning,varici2023score}. \citet{yang2021causalvae} propose CausalVAE, implementing the causal disentanglement process introduced by~\citet{suter2019robustly}. \citet{varici2023score} examine the identifiability of nonparametric latent SCMs under linear mixing, with the assumption of exactly one intervention per latent node. \citet{buchholz2024learning} investigate the identifiability of linear latent SCMs under nonparametric mixing, considering both hard and soft interventions within a framework of linear SCMs with additive Gaussian noise. \citet{zhang2023identifiability} study identifiability for soft interventions and offers a learning algorithm based on VAE without any structural restriction on the map from latent to observed variables. \name builds upon CMVAE~\cite{zhang2023identifiability} to incorporate structured context via a graph neural network.
+Extensive research on causal disentanglement learning have focused on the discovery of causality from observational data~\cite{yang2021causalvae,kong2023identification,buchholz2024learning,varici2023score}. \citet{yang2021causalvae} propose CausalVAE, implementing the causal disentanglement process introduced by~\citet{suter2019robustly}. \citet{varici2023score} examine the identifiability of nonparametric latent SCMs under linear mixing, with the assumption of exactly one intervention per latent node. \citet{buchholz2024learning} investigate the identifiability of linear latent SCMs under nonparametric mixing, considering both hard and soft interventions within a framework of linear SCMs with additive Gaussian noise. \citet{zhang2023identifiability} study identifiability for soft interventions and offers a learning algorithm based on VAE without any structural restriction on the map from latent to observed variables. \name{} builds upon CMVAE~\cite{zhang2023identifiability} to incorporate structured context via a graph neural network. \jifan{Our theoretical contribution is therefore a scope clarification rather than a new identifiability theorem for a different decoder family: because \name{} keeps the CMVAE latent SCM decoder and modifies amortized inference, it inherits the same identifiability conditions while allowing the encoder to condition on an observed context graph.}